kubinity-com/documentation/deploying-a-public-service.md

 domain.
 Once you own a domain, you will need to point your domain to the cluster.
 There are two methods to achieve this.

-### CNAME record
+### CNAME record (preferred)

 A CNAME record can be thought of as an "alias" for another domain.
-If you prefer this approach, head over to the DNS settings of your domain registrar and add a CNAME record to the canonical domain of the cluster:
+Head over to the DNS settings of your domain registrar and add a CNAME record to the canonical domain of the cluster:

 ```
-eu01.kubealliance.com
+kube01.kubealliance.com
 ```

 ### A and AAAA records

 As an alternative to a CNAME record, you can create an A record for each of these IP addresses:

 ```
 78.46.201.114